 A “hero” is an artistic term for an item in a painting that “stands out.”

-Berries that were “heros” were important, as far as placement went.
+Berries that were “heroes” were important, as far as placement went.
 Below, the art director indicated some revisions to the final paintings by drawing onto a color copy.

-Technically, I used solvent-based Admarkers and mounted the paper on a thicker, flexible paper.
-Texture was created with Prismacolor pencils over the initial, marker drawing.
+Technically, I used solvent-based Admarkers and mounted the paper on a thicker flexible paper.
+Texture was created with Prismacolor pencils over the my marker drawing.
 After that, I utilized acrylic washes to brighten up the colors and add detail.

-The sesame seeds and detail for the “Everything” bagel worked splendidly with the acrylic.
+The sesame seeds and detail for the Everything flavored bagel worked splendidly with the acrylic.
 Once again, my “whatever works” motto came into play.
 I used a toothpick for poppy seeds.
 I made sure that every, single seed had a shadow!

 Colored pencils were very useful for textural elements.
 When needed, I was able to melt and blend pencil areas using an Admarker blender marker.
 I could easily erase areas with that, as well.

 When using acrylic, I pumped up the entire illustration by washing transparent glazes of color over everything in order to “unify” or bring all the colors together.
 I had learned that when the Badger acrylics dried there was a shininess I found distracting.
-Therefore, I used a matt medium, also sold by Badger, on the illustration when it was completed.
+I used a matte medium, on the illustration when it was completed.
 This allowed everything to look smooth again.